SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-19-android-native-development-kit-cookbook-a-review.markdown

 - ramblings
 ---

-Just before I come up for air and start blogging in earnest I received an interesting offer to review another Android book.&nbsp; if you cast you mind back I did a review of “Android 4: New features for Application Development” ([http://bit.ly/12E5q2u](http://bit.ly/12E5q2u "http://bit.ly/12E5q2u")) which was a good highlight of the new bits, this book takes you back to basics and walks you through setting up, your first app and beyond.
+Just before I come up for air and start blogging in earnest I received an interesting offer to review another Android book.  if you cast you mind back I did a review of “Android 4: New features for Application Development” ([http://bit.ly/12E5q2u](http://bit.ly/12E5q2u "http://bit.ly/12E5q2u")) which was a good highlight of the new bits, this book takes you back to basics and walks you through setting up, your first app and beyond.

 [![1505OT](/Images/wordpress/2013/07/1505OT_thumb.jpg "1505OT")](http://www.packtpub.com/android-native-development-kit-cookbook/book)

-&nbsp;

 ### [Android Native Development cookbook](http://www.packtpub.com/android-native-development-kit-cookbook/book)